 In the U.S., obesity is a leading cause of mortality, disability and rising health care costs.
-But many side effects, both positive and negative, accompany weight loss.
-Because of the risk for negative side effects, it's important for one to be well-educated on nutrition and exercise before beginning a weight-loss program.
+But there are many side effects, both positive and negative, that accompany weight loss.
+Because of the risk for negative side effects, it's important for one to be well-educated on nutrition and exercise before beginning a weight loss program.

 The American Journal of Clinical Nutrition (AJCN) reports that weight loss in women can lead to a healthier pregnancy.
 Infants of overweight mothers more often require admission to neonatal intensive care units, reports the AJCN.
-Obese women who give birth are at high risk of Caesarean deliveries.
-Women of normal weight have on average, a lower cost of prenatal and postnatal care.
+Obese women who give birth are at high risk of cesarean deliveries.
+Women of normal weight have on average, a lower cost of prenatal and postnatal care. (see reference 5)

-Stretch marks and loose skin are a negative side effect of weight loss.
+There are negative side effects of weight loss.
+One of the most common are eating disorders, (especially among females) as weight loss can become obsessive and continue even after the person as reached a healthy weight.
+If too few calories are consumed, a person may become chronically fatigued and experience hair loss and dizziness.
+More serious side effects of eating disorders include depletion of important nutrients, mood disorders, hospitalization or even death. (see reference 4) Stretch marks and loose skin are a negative side effect of weight loss.
 The American Society for Aesthetic Plastic Surgery reports that large amounts of weight loss may cause abdominal skin to become flaccid, requiring surgical procedures such as abdominoplasty (to tighten weakened skin muscles in the stomach).
-Stretch marks may also appear during and after weight loss.
+Stretch marks may also appear during and after weight loss. (see reference 6)

 While there are both positive and negative side effects of weight loss, it is important for people to follow a healthy diet and exercise program, abstaining from fad diets and unrealistic expectations.
 Rapid weight loss can cause more harm than good, as one's metabolism will weaken over time.
 One will likely gain back the weight just as quickly as it was lost.